Anuj3366/Password-Management-System/README.md

    ```
    Please select an option:
-   To exit, type Anything or 0.
-You can also type "exit" at any time to return to this menu.
+   To exit, type 'exit' at any time to return to this menu.
-   1. Save a new password (Press 1).
+   1. Create a new account (Press 1).
-   2. View an existing stored password (Press 2).
+   2. Log in to an existing account (Press 2).
-   3. Generate a new strong password (Press 3).
    ```

 3. Choose an option by entering the corresponding number and following the prompts.

-4. Next there will be various prompts according to the choice you made or value you entered, but I warn you to first read instructions only and then continue forward.
+4. For new accounts, you'll be prompted to create a username and a password.
+Please note that your password should consist only of positive numbers and should not be shared, as it is used to encrypt and decrypt your passwords.

+5. Once logged in, you can choose to save new passwords, view existing stored passwords, or generate strong passwords.

 ## Features

+### User Account Management

+- Create a new account with a unique username and password.
+- Log in to an existing account.

-### Saving a New Password
+### Password Storage

-- Enter the website's URL.
-- Enter the username.
-- Enter the password (8-10 characters with letters, digits, and special characters).
+- Store passwords securely using encryption.

-### Viewing an Existing Password
+### Password Retrieval

-- Enter the website's URL.
-- Enter the username.
-- The system will display the stored password for the given website and username.
+- Retrieve stored passwords for websites.

-### Generating a Strong Password
+### Strong Password Generation

-- Enter the website's URL.
-- Enter the username.
-- The system will generate a strong password and display it.
+- Generate strong passwords for use.

 ## Security

-- Passwords are stored in a file (`passwords.xls`) on your local machine.
+- Passwords are stored securely using encryption.
 - Passwords, URLs, and usernames are case-sensitive.
-- The system checks for password strength and ensures uniqueness.

 ## License

-This project is solely made and designed by Anuj Garg
+This project is solely made and designed by Anuj Garg.

 ---

-### Remaining Task
+### Remaining Tasks

-#### Add privacy while writing passwords, no one can see what you wrote (Will try it later because Windows and Linux require different libraries to be imported and not touched those yet)

-#### Add encryption and decryption to the saved password and give the option to make its key to the user

-#### Add a feature where it can work with HTML and looks good

-#### Add an encrypted password to the Excel file instead of text and provide an option to import it to the browser
+- Enhance privacy measures while writing passwords.
+- Implement further encryption and decryption options for saved passwords.
+- Add HTML compatibility and improve the user interface.
+- Provide an option to import encrypted passwords to a web browser.

+Please note that the program currently works only on Linux-based systems.